Studded tyres: who needs them, and how to choose ones?

 However, in some cases, the tyre can be repeatedly studded.
 This makes sense if the tyre tread is worn no more than 5 mm or if the stud holes are not too worn-out.
 But the problem is that the studs are usually lost precisely because the stud holes wear out.

-First of all, their edges get damaged, and the hole diameter increases along its entire depth.
+First, their edges get damaged, and the hole diameter increases along its entire depth.
 Besides, the rubber near the stud often loses its elasticity due to overheating.

 The problem can be solved by using studs with bigger diameter – repair studs.
 The task of the repair specialist is to select in each case a repair stud of the required diameter so that it fits into the hole tightly, with the necessary degree of tightness.
 It is also necessary to select the length of the studs properly, since the depth of the stud hole changes: it decreases due to wear of the tread, and increases due to loosening of the flange at the bottom of the hole.
 The length of the stud should be 1 mm longer than the depth of its hole.
 Thus, the success of repair studding also depends on the correct measurement of worn-out stud holes.